 Founded in the 268 BC by as an urban settlement of the Roman Empire, Rimini has always played an important role in the commercial relationship between the northern and southern cities of the Italian peninsula.
 Furthermore, being settled on the coast, the importance of the city has increased during the centuries, making it an influential cultural centre.

-Joining our 3-hours private walking tour of Rimini you won’t only see the highlights of the city, but will also walk off the beaten path, entering the core of the Medieval city, and getting in touch with the local traditions, and will also find out why Fellini, the famous director, loved this town so much!
+Joining our full-day private walking tour of Rimini you won’t only see the highlights of the city, but will also walk off the beaten path, entering the core of the Medieval city, and getting in touch with the local traditions, and will also find out why Fellini, the famous director, loved this town so much!

 Starting from the Arch of Augustus, landmark of the Roman Age and ancient entrance to the city, you will move to Piazza Tre Martiri – the forum – that through the century has kept its function of local market, surrounded by many shops and by the temple dedicated to Saint Anthony from Padua – now considered a symbol of the resistance.
 The square has also been shot into the Fellini’s Amarcord Movie.

 Few steps away you will enter piazza Cavour, the political centre of the city.
 Known as the second forum of the Roman city, the square is now surrounded by three historical buildings – Palazzo Garampi, Palazzo dell’Arengo and Palazzo del Podesta’ – and by the XVIII century Pescheria, a maze of narrow streets where you can find old stone benches once used as desks to sell fish.
 To be mentioned is even the Neoclassical-styled Teatro Comunale, inaugurated by the famous composer Giuseppe Verdi, and the Fontana della Pigna, admired by Leonardo Da Vinci himself.